juljasong/juljasong.github.io/index.md

 ## Projects by Julja

-This page is for the introduction Projects by Julja.
+This page is for the introduction of Projects by Julja.

 ### Markdown